Package Leaflet: Information for the User

 Important things you should know about combined hormonal contraceptives (CHCs):

-Read this label carefully before starting to use NuvaRing, because it contains important information for you.
+Read the entire package leaflet carefully before starting to use NuvaRing, as it contains important information for you.

-NuvaRing acts like the combined oral contraceptive pill (the “Pill”), but instead of taking a pill every day, the ring is used for 3 consecutive weeks.
+NuvaRing works like the combined oral contraceptive pill (the "Pill"), but instead of taking a pill every day, the ring is used for 3 weeks in a row.
 NuvaRing releases two female sex hormones that prevent the ovaries from releasing an egg.
 If no egg is released, you cannot become pregnant.

-Before starting to use NuvaRing, read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots”).
+Before starting to use NuvaRing, you should read the information about blood clots in section 2.
+It is particularly important that you read the symptoms of a blood clot (see section 2 "Blood clots").

 You should not use NuvaRing if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.

 If any of these circumstances occur for the first time while using NuvaRing, remove the ring immediately and consult your doctor.
-Meanwhile, use non-hormonal contraceptive measures.
+In the meantime, use non-hormonal contraceptive measures.

-Do not use NuvaRing if you have hepatitis C and are taking medications that contain ombitasvir/paritaprevir/ritonavir and dasabuvir or glecaprevir/pibrentasvir (see also section 2.4 “Other Medications and NuvaRing”).
+Do not use NuvaRing if you have hepatitis C and are taking medications that contain ombitasvir/paritaprevir/ritonavir and dasabuvir or glecaprevir/pibrentasvir (see also section 2.4.
+"Other medicines and NuvaRing").

-Inform your doctor if the condition develops or worsens while you are using NuvaRing.
+If the condition develops or worsens while you are using NuvaRing, you should also inform your doctor.

 BLOOD CLOTS